 Relay for Life: A college campus comes together

 SIUE is hosting its annual Relay for Life event, Friday, April 11 at 6 p.m., with more than 20 SIUE student organizations coming together to raise funds to beat cancer.
 Students will celebrate survivors and remember loved ones that have lost the fight to cancer.
-Each team will have at least one member walking on the track at all times throughout the 12hour event to symbolize the fact that cancer never sleeps.
+Each team will have at least one member walking on the track at all times throughout the 12-hour event to symbolize the fact that cancer never sleeps.

 WHO: SIUE student organizations